 - Studies have reported an unusual rise in SGOT levels in apparently healthy people after vigorous exercise.

-The purpose therefore of performing an SGOT test is to let your doctor diagnose a liver, kidney or a heart condition which may be causing SGOT to leak into circulation.
+The purpose therefore of performing an SGOT blood test is to let your doctor diagnose a liver, kidney or a heart condition which may be causing SGOT to leak into circulation.
 Further laboratory or radiological tests may be advised if SGOT levels are found higher than the normal range.

 An SGOT blood test is a simple, fairly harmless procedure and does not require any specific preparation such as fasting or discontinuation of medications.